 The Marriott Bonvoy™ Business Amex Card is one of the best travel cards available in Canada today.
-With its extremely generous 60,000 welcome bonus, annual Free Night Award, and comprehensive travel insurance policy, it’s got everything you need.
+With its extremely generous 50,000 welcome bonus (required spend: $1,500, conditions apply), annual Free Night Award, and comprehensive travel insurance policy, it’s got everything you need.

 The card’s $150 annual fee pays for itself many times over in the first year of having the card, and still makes sense in subsequent years.
 If you plan to spend at least one night in a hotel in the next 12 months, you’d be wise to pick up the Marriott Bonvoy™ Business Amex Card.